starvagrant/toh/toh.markdown/traveling_with_tragedy.md

 "What am I missing here?"
 Creed asked.

 "You really don't know.
 How did you, of all people, end up with that ticket?
 What have you done that merits HADES attention?
-I've travelled to the ends of the earth.
+I've traveled to the ends of the earth.
 You're just some hack professor."

 "Now wait a minute!"
 Creed protested.
 "I didn't ask to have all this happen!"